jgentes/mixpoint-old/README.md

 # DJ Set Editor (for lack of a better name)

+> :construction: This project is currently in development. :construction:

 For some reason, there are two types of products on the market for DJ's to use for mixing music:

 1. DJ apps (VirtualDJ, etc) - these all replicate the 2 turntable scenario, which is great for mixing 2 tracks together.
 The goal is 'real time' DJing based on the strategy of recording an entire set perfectly the first time, or start over and try again.